Algo Centre Mall: Structural problems

 At the 2013 inquest into the roof collapse (see #Government reaction below), testimony has revealed that many unpublicized structural problems at the mall dated all the way back to its initial construction in the late 1970s.
 In particular, the expansion joint above the escalators, the failure of which appears to have caused the roof deck collapse, was already not properly binding to the concrete, in turn allowing water to seep into the building's seams, as early as 1981—barely a year after the mall's original opening.
 The expansion joint was fixed many times, and fully replaced twice, during the building's lifetime, yet always began tearing away from the concrete again shortly after the repairs were complete.

-The inquiry did not question or raise concern with the areas of slab removal during original construction in 1980 when escalators were installed after the roof was completed.
-It is unclear if this was a contributing factor.

 2012 roof collapse

 At approximately 2:20 pm EDT (1820 GMT) on Saturday, June 23, 2012, part of a 12m x 24m (39'-by-79') segment of the parking deck/roof collapsed at the Algo Centre Mall, sending metal and concrete debris crashing down through two floors of the shopping centre resulting in the deaths of two people and injuring more than 20 people.

 Soon after the collapse, the owners arrived at the mall.
 A representative spoke on behalf of the owner, stating "I'd rather not [comment], because we have talked to our lawyers and we're going to be in the City Hall to represent ourselves.
 But nevertheless, we are very much concerned [about] this accident."

 By approximately 4:00 pm, local authorities alerted the Commissioner of Community Safety, Dan Hefkey.
-Hefkey called the Toronto-based Heavy Urban Search and Rescue (HUSAR) at 4:25 pm.
-The HUSAR crew, after assembling their equipment and travelling the 540 kilometres from Toronto, arrived by 2:00 am Sunday, June 24, and immediately began work.
+Hefkey called the Toronto-based Heavy Urban Search and Rescue (HUSAR) at 9 pm.
+The HUSAR crew, after assembling their equipment and travelling the 540 kilometres from Toronto, arrived by 4:25 am Sunday, June 24, and immediately began work.

 After initial assessments, the HUSAR team felt they had the proper equipment for the mission.
 In the early hours of Monday morning, June 25 – and despite discovering signs of life – rescue work was suspended due to the danger of additional concrete falling on the potential survivors and the HUSAR rescuers.

 Following the announcement, numerous residents of the town began to sign a list volunteering to enter the structure themselves to continue the search; the owners also announced their intention to seek a court injunction ordering the resumption of search and rescue efforts.
 After an appeal from local MPP Michael Mantha, whose constituency office was in the mall, Ontario Premier Dalton McGuinty urged rescue workers to resume their search for survivors.